null--/what-the-waf/README.md

 WTW 101

 ### example/Fortiweb
-Configure Burp and WTW to pentest a FortiWeb (real-world case-study)
+Configure Burp and WTW to pentest a FortiWeb WAF (real-world case-study)

 ### example/Chart
 How to draw a chart from a saved result